lindseytummond/bamazon/README.md

 # Bamazon - An Online Retailer

 ## Overview:
 Bamazon is a command-line interface (CLI) Amazon-like storefront which takes in orders from customers and depletes stock from the store's inventory.
+This is an exercise on the CLI and intentionally does not have a client-side.

 The products available will display in the CLI:
 *   item ID